Lewis Hamilton: New car 'beats the crap out of you'

 New teammate

-Hamilton hasn't only seen change at the top of his sport, but also inside his own team after Valtteri Bottas was signed to replace Rosberg, who endured a fractious relationship with Hamilton.
+Hamilton hasn't only seen change at the top of his sport but also inside his own team, after Valtteri Bottas was signed to replace Rosberg, who endured a fractious relationship with Hamilton.

 Though he admitted it was unusual to see another face in the garage, Hamilton certainly won't pine for the departed German.